 Drugs, Alcohol and Criminal Justice

-Encourages you to critically evaluate, at an adavnced level, the role and function of the prison and probation services in relation to the delivery of state punishment and rehabiliation
+This module critically evaluates, at an advanced level, the role and function of the prison and probation services in relation to the delivery of state punishment and rehabilitation.
+It aims to:

 International Criminal Law

 This module will:

 - introduce you to the basic concepts, institutions and processes of international criminal law

 - introduce you to current debates regarding the application of international criminal law